tier4/scenario_simulator_v2/docs/developer_guide/ZeroMQ.md

 We use ZeroMQ Inter-Process communication to communicate with your simulator and traffic simulator.

-<font color="#065479E">_Note!
+!!!note
   Simple Sensor Simulator is just a reference implementation.
-We can adapt any kinds of autonomous driving simulators if we can develop ZeroMQ interface to your simulator._</font>
+We can adapt any kinds of autonomous driving simulators if we can develop ZeroMQ interface to your simulator.

 ## What is ZeroMQ